developerDemetri/lambda-utils/README.md

 ## Repository Structure

-Each directory is the name of the Lambda Function that it contains.
+Each directory under [`functions`](https://github.com/developerDemetri/lambda-utils/tree/master/functions) is the name of the Lambda Function that it contains.

 Each Lambda has: